SofianeB/B2SAFE-B2STAGE-Training/03-install-B2SAFE.md

  ```

 - Obtain a (test) prefix to create PIDs.
- For a prefix for the **Handle server v7** you will be provided with a prefix and a password.
-When working with **Handle server v8** you will be provided with certficates (private key and certificate) and a password for the reverse lookup servelet.
+ 1. For a prefix for the **Handle server v7** you will be provided with a prefix and a password. (legacy)
+ 2. When working with **Handle server v8** you will be provided with certficates (private key and certificate) and a password for the reverse lookup servelet.
+You will also need to install the B2HANDLE library (see section below).

 ### 1. Clone code and create packages
 - Clone the github repository of B2SAFE and create the debian package